Introduction to Damp Problems.

-Often the conversation can become difficult as the customer repeatedly tells me what’s causing the Damp Problems while asking me whats wrong at the same.
+Often the conversation become’s difficult as the customer repeatedly tells me what’s causing the Damp Problems while asking me whats wrong at the same.
 “Its definitely not condensation” being a typical response.

-I therefore find it quite unreasonable to call a Builder out to a problem room or space which
+issues.
+I therefore find it quite unreasonable to call a Builder out to a problem room or space